mwcraig/astropy-affiliated-numfocus-blog/numfocus-blog-post.md

 Another is [sncosmo](http://sncosmo.readthedocs.io/), which does spectrophotometric modeling of Type Ia supernovae.
-This one has been extremely useful to an undergraduate I've been working with the summer to (finally) reduce the data we have on SN 2011fe.
+This one has been extremely useful to an undergraduate I've been working with this summer to (finally) reduce the data we have on SN 2011fe.

-Those coming from IDL may be interest in [pydl](http://pydl.readthedocs.io/en/latest/pydl/index.html), which contains Python implementations of some widely-used astronomical routines from IDL.
+Those coming from IDL may be interested in [pydl](http://pydl.readthedocs.io/en/latest/pydl/index.html), which contains Python implementations of some widely-used astronomical routines from IDL.